/ / EN

 Note: The development project boundary, alignment and station location of railway and major roads projects under-planning as shown are indicative only.
 The exact boundary, alignment and station location are subject to further review.
 For cross-boundary railway projects, the associated alignment and station location are subject to further discussion with Mainland authorities.

-3 Hong Kong-Shenzhen Western Rail Link (Hung Shui Kiu-Qianhai) (HSWRL)
+2 Hong Kong-Shenzhen Western Rail Link (Hung Shui Kiu-Qianhai) (HSWRL)

-4 Hung Shui Kiu Station
+3 Hung Shui Kiu Station

-7 Northern Metropolis Highway
+6 Northern Metropolis Highway

 • The approximately 23-km Northern Metropolis Highway consists of four sections, namely the Tin Shui Wai Section, San Tin Section, Kwu Tung Section and the New Territories North (NTN) New Town Section, from west to east, linking the core developments in the Northern Metropolis, enhancing the east-west connections of the NTN and forming a new east-west corridor.
 It will significantly improve transport efficiency of the strategic road network in the northern part of the New Territories while laying a solid foundation for transport infrastructure development in the NDAs.
+The investigation study of Northern Metropolis Highway is in progress.

-8 Route 11 (section between Yuen Long and North Lantau), Tsing Yi–Lantau Link, Widening of Yuen Long Highway (section between Lam Tei and Tong Yan San Tsuen) and Tuen Mun Bypass
+7 Route 11 (section between Yuen Long and North Lantau), Tsing Yi–Lantau Link, Widening of Yuen Long Highway (section between Lam Tei and Tong Yan San Tsuen) and Tuen Mun Bypass

 • To cater for the traffic need arising from the progressive developments in the Northwest New Territories, the Government is taking forward a series of road infrastructure projects to enhance internal and external connectivity of the area.
 Moreover, by upgrading the road infrastructure, it will further strengthen the connectivity of major roads and the capacity of the local road network, thereby enhancing the connectivity of developments in the vicinity and effectively unleashing the development potential of the districts concerned.

-9 Shatin Bypass
+8 Shatin Bypass

 • The Shatin Bypass is approximately 15 km long.
 Compared with the existing Tolo Highway and the Tai Po Road, the Shatin Bypass will serve as a more direct north-south corridor, connecting the northeast New Territories with the urban areas of Kowloon.
 Its northern end will connect to the Fanling Highway in Tai Po, providing convenience not only for road users in the North District but also for residents in Tai Po, Tai Wo, Hong Lok Yuen, Lam Tsuen and Tai Hang.
 Its southern end will connect to the existing major road network near Cheung Sha Wan in Kowloon West.
 The Shatin Bypass will give residents of the New Territories East a faster route to the urban areas, and enhance the transport network for north-south connectivity as well as relieve traffic pressure on Tolo Highway.

-• The Government is exploring the feasibility of providing a green transport corridor from Tsim Bei Tsui to Pak Nai, so as to enhance the transport network of the HSK/HT NDA upon expansion.
+• The Government is exploring the feasibility of providing a green transport corridor from Tsim Bei Tsui to Pak Nai, so as to enhance the transport network of the Hung Shui Kiu/Ha Tsuen New Development Area upon expansion.

-11 Hung Shui Kiu/Ha Tsuen Smart and Green Mass Transit System
+10 Hung Shui Kiu/Ha Tsuen Smart and Green Mass Transit System

-• Hung Shui Kiu/Ha Tsuen New Development Area (NDA) is planned to be served by a Smart and Green Mass Transit System (formerly called “Green Transit System”), which will connect different residential and commercial areas, employment centres and major community facilities in the NDA.
+• Hung Shui Kiu/Ha Tsuen New Development Area (NDA) is planned to be served by a Smart and Green Mass Transit System (formerly called "Green Transit System"), which will connect different residential and commercial areas, employment centres and major community facilities in the NDA.
 The Transit System will also connect to the Yuen Long South NDA.
+The Government invited relevant system suppliers and operators to submit expressions of interest (EOI) for this project in end 2024, endeavouring to invite tenders for the project in 2026 and award the contract in 2027.

-13 Northeast New Territories Line
+12 Northeast New Territories Line

 • Spanning approximately 8.5 km, the Northeast New Territories Line will run from Heung Yuen Wai, passing through areas such as Ping Che and Queen's Hill, and connect with Fanling Station of the East Rail Line.
 It will link the major development nodes in the NTN New Town and facilitate public access to the Heung Yuen Wai boundary control point as well as provide an interchange with the East Rail Line.